watz0n/xv6-labs-2022-backup/README.md

         1. Delete `fs.img` before `make qemu`.
     * mmap-mmaptests
         1. Only implement the necessary functionality is fine.
-        2. Think about how you have done the pgtbl lab.
+        2. Think about how you have done the copy-on-write(cow) lab.
         3. May need to clean valid page manually.

 ------